Ian Lawlor: 2017–18 season

 Lawlor started his first full season with Doncaster Rovers as the first choice goalkeeper, keeping a clean sheet in the season opener against Gillingham.
 He played his first cup match for the club in an EFL Cup tie against Bradford City on 8 August 2017.

 Dundee

 On 19 July 2021, Lawlor signed a two-year deal with Scottish Premiership side Dundee.
 Lawlor made a debut of sorts for the team in the Scottish Challenge Cup, playing for Dundee B as the one designated 'overage' player in the side.
 Lawlor would make his debut for Dundee in a Scottish Cup victory over Dumbarton.
 Lawlor would make his league debut for Dundee in February 2022, in an away victory against Heart of Midlothian.

 Lawlor kept a clean sheet in his first game of the 2022–23 season, in a league game against Greenock Morton.
+He would remain Dundee's starting keeper until suffering a concussion during Dundee's Scottish Cup win over Airdrieonians.
+Lawlor would win the Scottish Championship with Dundee at the end of the season.

+Doncaster Rovers (2nd spell)

+On 22 May 2023 following the end of his contract with Dundee, Lawlor would return to Doncaster Rovers on a two-year deal.
+He made his debut on 5 August in the league against Harrogate Town.

+Despite not playing a league game for Rovers in the 2024–25 season, Lawlor lifted the EFL League Two title with the club at the end of the season.
+On 20 May 2025, Lawlor agreed a new one-year deal with the newly-promoted side.

+On 12 August 2025, Lawlor kept a clean sheet on his first appearance of the season, helping Rovers to an impressive 4–0 win away to Championship side Middlesbrough in the first round of the EFL Cup.

 International

 Despite being a regular squad player for the Republic of Ireland's youth teams, it was not until he reached under-19 level that he established himself.
 He made a total of six appearances as an under-19 and made his under-21 debut against Qatar.

 In May 2014, he was called up to the senior squad due to Rob Elliot's unavailability, appearing on the bench for friendlies against Italy, Costa Rica and Portugal.
 In October 2016, Lawlor was called into the senior squad again for World Cup qualifying following an injury to Keiren Westwood.

 In May 2018, Lawlor was one of six goalkeepers called up to a provisional squad for matches against Celtic, France and United States.